ibm-cloud-docs/FileStorage/disaster-recovery.md

 4. When the primary location is disabled, the option of Disaster Recovery Failover becomes active.
 5. Click **Yes** to proceed.

-## Fail over to the replica volume from the SLCLI
+## Fail over to the replica volume from the CLI
 {: #DRFailoverCLI}
 {: cli}